 This blog post is the final entry in our admissions criteria series, which means we’re overviewing how you can demonstrate in your application that you are smart.
 Being smart at Tuck means you have the necessary intellectual aptitude to succeed in a rigorous and demanding learning environment.
 That said, being smart goes beyond your raw intellectual horsepower; it also matters how you use it.
 Tuck students use their smarts to continually learn, which means first acknowledging you don’t know everything, and then exercising curiosity to seek out new perspectives, experiences, and challenges.
 Tuck students subscribe to the growth mindset; no matter how smart you currently are, you can continue to grow your intellect and knowledge.

 Like our accomplished criterion, smart encompasses both outcomes and underlying behaviors.
-In your application, you provide two indicators of outcomes that map to smart: your grades and your test scores.
+In your application, you provide us with your grades and, for those that have not been approved for a GMAT/GRE test waiver, your test scores.
+These are two indicators of outcomes that map to smart.
 While both factor into how MBA programs are assessed in rankings, we acknowledge that neither is a perfect reflection of your intellectual aptitude, as both include noise and require context to be accurately assessed.
 Nevertheless, previous academic performance, communication skills, and ability with numbers are directionally predictive of success in MBA studies.
-So, while my colleagues and I need to consider your grades and test scores, we also want to offer context that will help you understand how we evaluate them.
+So, while my colleagues and I need to consider your grades and/or test scores, we also want to offer context that will help you understand how we evaluate them.

 The marks on your transcript help us assess sustained outcomes over time.
 Every academic journey is unique, and so each of your transcripts look different.
 Some of you earned degrees in courses of study, colleges and universities, and/or countries where the grading was especially rigorous.
 Some of you earned degrees in which you were given no numerical grades, or perhaps no grades at all.
 Some of you considering Tuck might have earned a three-year degree—or even no undergraduate degree at all—while others may have completed post-graduate coursework or advanced degrees.
 Some of you have already studied quantitative topics, while others have little or no prior quantitative coursework.
 No matter your academic history, we welcome your Tuck application.